 I spend a lot of time on this blog talking about social media and strategies for you to grow your presence on social media.
 It’s an essential part of any content marketing strategy.
-If you’re the only one running that social media account, it’s very easy to handle what your company does and does not put out on your social media platforms.
+If you’re the only one running that social media account, it’s very easy to monitor.
+You handle what your company does and does not put out on your social media platforms.
 However, as your business grows, you may want to delegate that job to someone else.
 That’s when a company’s social media policy comes into play.

 What is a Social Media Policy?